Tunku Ismail Idris: Personal life

 On 24 October 2014, Tunku Ismail married Che' Puan Mahkota Khaleeda at Istana Bukit Serene in a private ceremony.
 The solemnisation ceremony was performed by Johor mufti Dato' Mohd Tahrir Samsudin.
 The royal wedding reception took place at the Istana Besar on 8 November 2014.

 The couple's first child is a daughter, Tunku Khalsom Aminah Sofiah, born on 25 June 2016.
 Their second child, a son, Tunku Iskandar Abdul Jalil Abu Bakar Ibrahim, was born 14 October 2017.
 A third child and second son, Tunku Abu Bakar Ibrahim, was born on 17 July 2019.
 A fourth child and second daughter, Tunku Zahrah Zarith Aziyah, was born on 21 April 2021.
+A fifth child and third daughter, Tunku Khadeeja Khayra Iskandariah, was born on 5 April 2026.

 He is also a half third cousin of Sultan Nazrin Shah, the current Sultan of Perak since both share a common male ancestor Idris Shah I of Perak.
 He is also a grandnephew as well as nephew by marriage of Al-Sultan Abdullah, the current Sultan of Pahang and an 11th cousin of Tengku Muhammad Ismail, the Crown Prince of Terengganu since they both share a common male ancestor Tun Habib Abdul Majid Al-Aydrus.